-However, no one can put aside the importance of hospital, doctor or medicine.
+However, no one can put aside the importance of a hospital, doctor or medicine.
 It would be unwise to allocate a tiny budget on the treatment of people who are contracted with diseases, like heart diseases, rheumatic fever, and so on.
 A government should give adequate money to the researchers so that they can search for cures and the development of new medicines.

 To sum up, I contend that prevention is the first aid to obviate diseases.
-So, what we need is to educate people about hygienic lifestyle.
+So, what we need is to educate people about a hygienic lifestyle.